autistic-symposium/blockchain-science-rs/README.md

 <br>

-in this tool, we implement this strategy with the following steps:
+In this tool, we implement this strategy with the following steps:

 ```
+    1. general websocket monitoring
-    1. retrieve a list of tradeable symbols
+    1. retrieving og a list of tradeable symbols
-    2. generate price history
+    2. generatation of price history
-    3. identify cointegrated pairs
+    3. identification of cointegrated pairs
-    4. identify trends
+    4. identification of trends
-    5. backtest
+    5. backtests
 ```

 <br>